MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 Many organizations will use a combination of these options for different users.
 For example, an organization might use Configuration Manager to deploy Office to most of their users, but enable self-install for a small group of workers who are not frequently connected to the internal network.

 > [!NOTE]
-> **Best practice:** If you use Configuration Manager already, make sure you're on the current branch and use it to deploy Office from distributions points on your network.
+> **Best practice:** If you use Configuration Manager already, make sure you're on the Current Branch and use it to deploy Office from distributions points on your network.
 If you don't have Configuration Manager, use the Office Deployment Tool and deploy Office from the cloud.
 If your network capacity doesn't allow for that, deploy Office with the ODT from a local source.
 We recommend self-install for situations in which you require less administrative control and you have the network capacity to have your users install directly from the Office portal.

 ## Step 2 - Choose how to manage updates

 To manage updates to Office, you choose whether to have your client devices automatically updated, what tool to use, and whether to install the updates to Office directly from the cloud or from a local source on your network.

 We recommend updating your client devices automatically from the Office CDN.
-You can still control the frequency of the updates, as those settings are defined as part of the initial deployment, but the updates themselves occur without any additional tools or administrative overhead.
-In addition, the updates automatically deployed over a number of days to prevent your devices from trying to update at the same time.
+You can still control the frequency of the feature updates, as those settings are defined as part of the initial deployment, but the updates themselves occur without any additional tools or administrative overhead.
+In addition, the updates are automatically deployed over a number of days to prevent your devices from trying to update at the same time.

 If you choose to manage the updates directly, you can do so with Configuration Manager by downloading the updates and deploying them from distribution points.
 If you use a previous version of Configuration Manager, we recommend you upgrade to the curent branch.